-How many different tourist segments do you expect to analyze separately?
-If you wish to report that of the total tourism economic impact of the event, X% was generated by in-province or instate non-locals, Y% was generated by people from other provinces or states, and Z% was generated by attendees from outside the country, you will require enough Attendee Surveys from each of these groups to produce reliable estimates for each.
+How many different segments do you expect to analyze separately?
+If you wish to report that of the total on-site spending at the event, W% was generated by local residents, X% was generated by in-province or in-state non-locals, Y% was generated by people from other provinces or states, and Z% was generated by attendees from outside the country, you will require enough Attendee Surveys from each of these groups to produce reliable estimates for each.

 We recommend a minimum of 200 completed Attendee Surveys for each group you plan to analyze as a separate entity.
-In this scenario, you would require approximately 600 completed Attendee Surveys with tourists and, if you elect to do so, an additional 200 Attendee Surveys with local residents.
-Locals are included to provide on-site spending and other information about their experiences at the event.
-Their on-site spending is not included as an input to a tourism economic impact model.
+In the above scenario, you would require approximately 600 completed Attendee Surveys with tourists and an additional 200 Attendee Surveys with local residents.

-Locals In-province or in- state non-locals Other provinces or states Outside the country Total Completed Attendee Surveys

-200 200 200 200 800
+Locals In-province or in- state non-locals Other provinces or states Outside the country Total Completed Attendee Surveys 200 200 200 200 800 f) What if you do not know how many people will likely attend your event?

-optional

-If, on the other hand, you plan to report tourism economic impact as a single number, covering all non-local attendees, you will require fewer Attendee Surveys.
-In this scenario, you would require approximately 200 completed Attendee Surveys with tourists and, if you elect to do so, an additional 200 Attendee Surveys with local residents.
-You can "combine" non-local origin groups, depending on your analytical needs and the proportions each origin group is expected to represent f) What if you are only interested in on-site spending at your event?
+If, on the other hand, you plan to report on-site spending as a single number, covering all attendees, you will require fewer Attendee Surveys.
+In this scenario, you would require approximately 200 completed Attendee Surveys.
+You can "combine" non-local origin groups, depending on your analytical needs and the proportions each origin group is expected to represent (see below).

-Locals Non-Locals Total Completed Attendee Surveys

-200 200 400
+Locals Non-Locals Total Completed Attendee Surveys 200 200 400

-optional